-To meet the requirements of the CWA, the WDNR developed a stormwater discharge permit program under Chapter NR 216, "Storm Water Discharge Permits," of the Wisconsin Administrative Code.
-A municipal separate storm sewer system (MS4) permit is required for a municipality that is either located within a Federally designated urbanized area, has a population of 10,000 or more, or is designated for permit coverage by the WDNR.
+To meet the requirements of the Federal Clean Water Act, the WDNR developed a stormwater discharge permit program under Chapter NR 216, "Storm Water Discharge Permits," of the Wisconsin Administrative Code.
+A municipal separate storm sewer system (MS4) permit is required for a municipality that is either located within a Federally-designated urbanized area, has a population of 10,000 or more, or is designated for permit coverage by the WDNR.
 Municipal permits require that the municipalities develop, maintain, and implement stormwater management programs to prevent pollutants from the MS4 from entering State waters.
 Such programs include implementing BMPs such as detention basins, street sweeping, filter strips, bioretention facilities, and rain gardens.
 Chapter NR 216 also requires certain types of industrial facilities in the State to obtain stormwater discharge permits.
 Permitted industrial facilities are required to develop a site-specific stormwater pollution prevention plan.
-The goal of this plan is to encourage source-area control by designating a stormwater pollution prevention individual, implementing site-specific best management practices, and developing an implementation schedule to help decrease the amount of contaminated stormwater runoff from a facility.
+The goal of this plan is to encourage source-area control through designation of a stormwater pollution prevention individual, implementation of site-specific best management practices, and development of an implementation schedule to help decrease the amount of contaminated stormwater runoff from a facility.